 The doing mode is simply having time to think and create.
 Sounds simple but is harder than you might think.

 People underestimate how much time creative work takes.
 Not just the time to actually work through ideas and then turn them into something but also the time to contemplate, ponder, and think about the ideas.
 Dave Perell does a good job of highlighting these two modes:

-Beer mode is often ignore by people especially those who have spent most of their time in structured work environment.
-It took me a while to realize that they best way to be “productive” is often to spend extended periods of time not working.
+Beer mode is often ignored by people especially those who have spent most of their time in a structured work environment.
+It took me a while to realize that the best way to be “productive” is often to spend extended periods of time not working.
 Instead, I’m taking long walks, biking around the city where I live, or just leaving open space to live in the moment.